OleHolmNielsen/ITwiki/docs/RHEL_services.rst

 .. _TFTP: http://en.wikipedia.org/wiki/Tftp

-In CentOS/RHEL 7 the TFTP_ service is controlled by Systemd_.
+The TFTP_ service is controlled by Systemd_.
 If you want to modify the TFTP_ service, first copy the file to the directory for customized services::

   cp -Z /usr/lib/systemd/system/tftp.service /etc/systemd/system/tftp.service